Skip to Main Content

 Information about Citing & Referencing

 In written academic work citing and referencing your sources is standard practice.
 A clear and consistent style is required.
-There are many different styles of citing and referencing (Harvard, Chicago, MLA etc.).
+There are many different styles of citing and referencing such as Harvard, Chicago and MLA.

 References and citations in academic writing are required to: